Cluster of differentiation: Nomenclature

-The CD nomenclature was proposed and established in the 1st International Workshop and Conference on Human Leukocyte Differentiation Antigens (HLDA), which was held in Paris in 1982.
+The CD nomenclature was proposed and established in the 1st International Workshop and Conference on Human Leukocyte Differentiation Antigens (HLDA), held in Paris in 1982.
 This system was intended for the classification of the many monoclonal antibodies (mAbs) generated by different laboratories around the world against epitopes on the surface molecules of leukocytes (white blood cells).
 Since then, its use has expanded to many other cell types, and more than 370 CD unique clusters and subclusters have been identified.
-The proposed surface molecule is assigned a CD number once two specific monoclonal antibodies (mAb) are shown to bind to the molecule.
-If the molecule has not been well characterized, or has only one mAb, it is usually given the provisional indicator "w" (as in "CDw186").
+The proposed surface molecule is assigned a CD number once two specific monoclonal antibodies are shown to bind to the molecule.
+If the molecule has not been well characterized or has only one mAb, it is usually given the provisional indicator "w" (as in "CDw186").

 For instance, CD2 mAbs are reagents that react with a 50‐kDa transmembrane glycoprotein expressed on T cells.
-The CD designations were used to describe the recognized molecules, but had to be clarified by attaching the term antigen or molecule to the designation (e.g., CD2 molecule).
+The CD designations were used to describe the recognized molecules but had to be clarified by attaching the term antigen or molecule to the designation (e.g., CD2 molecule).
 Currently, "CD2" is generally used to designate the molecule, and "CD2 antibody" is used to designate the antibody.

 Cell populations are usually defined using a '+' or a '−' symbol to indicate whether a certain cell fraction expresses or lacks a CD molecule.
-For example, a "CD34+, CD31−" cell is one that expresses CD34, but not CD31.
+For example, a "CD34+, CD31−" cell is one that expresses CD34 but not CD31.
 This CD combination typically corresponds to a stem cell, as opposed to a fully differentiated endothelial cell.
-Some cell populations can also be defined as hi, mid or low(alternatively bright, mid or dim), indicating an overall variability in CD expression, particularly when compared to other cells being studied.
-A review of the development of T cells in the thymus uses this nomenclature to identify cells transitioning from CD4mid/CD8mid double positive cells to CD4hi/CD8mid.
+Some cell populations can also be defined as hi, mid, or low (alternatively, bright, mid, or dim), indicating an overall variability in CD expression, particularly when compared to other cells being studied.
+A review of the development of T cells in the thymus uses this nomenclature to identify cells transitioning from CD4mid/CD8mid double-positive cells to CD4hi/CD8mid.